hoangph271/truth-or-dare/README.md

   - `Jack` - What are your issues...?
   - `King`: You're now rich ***af***, what's next...?
   - `Queen`, do people feel tired being around you...?
+  - `Queen` - What are you looking forward to...?

 ## `Dare...!`
   - Show the most embarassing photo on your phone...!